 One of our cats has a medical condition that requires two different pills each day.
-The prescription is for 30 days so every month we end up with two small medicine bottles that are no longer needed.
+The prescription is for 30 days so every month we end up with two small pill bottles that are no longer needed.

 This ‘shoulder’ meant that several of the ideas just didn’t work well because some items would get stuck inside.

 This tip was on a youtube comment and I love it!
 Put safety pins in one of the bottles and keep near your laundry hamper.
-Then pin matching socks together so you don’t have to match them up later when they come out of the machine.
+Then pin matching socks together so you don’t have to pair them up later when they come out of the machine.

 For the smaller screws, tacks and bolts I am now keeping them in these bottles because they just get lost amid the larger pieces within the toolkit.

-FUSES – Keep your spare fuses stored neatly
+Keep your spare fuses stored safely

-MONEY – If you have a pill bottle that is big enough to hold some loose change, fill it up and keep it in your car for things like tolls, parking fees etc. Or put in some rolled up notes and stash it somewhere as “emergency money”
+If you have a pill bottle that is big enough to hold some loose change, fill it up and keep it in your car for things like tolls, parking fees etc. Or put in some rolled up notes and stash it somewhere as “emergency money”

-MINI SEWING KIT – You just need a small piece of card, wrap some thread around it in colours you may need (black, brown, white, red, navy) then thread a needle between the threads to keep it safe.
+You just need a small piece of card, wrap some thread around it in colours you may need (black, brown, white, red, navy) then push a needle between the threads to keep it safe.
 Add a few small buttons and maybe a safety pin or two.